Gender equality: 100 years of women in chartered accountancy

 All details about the campaign can be found on our digital hub.

 Alongside ICAEW’s journey to equality, this year’s theme for IWD 2020 is #EachforEqual, meaning that an equal world is an enabled world.
 Crucially, equality is not a women's issue; it's a business issue.
-ICAEW is committed to a world of strong economies so it is very much in sync with the goals of IWD 2020.
+ICAEW is committed to a world of sustainable economies so it is very much in sync with the goals of IWD 2020.

 The history of women’s inclusion in the profession over the past 100 years has not always been straightforward or easy, but we are now at a point where we understand that equality is absolutely vital, humanely and economically.
 We celebrate the achievements of those who came before, while we look forward to forging the path ahead.